SagarPrakashBarad/VibrantStrings.github.io/README.md

 $$y_c = C_w \cdot y_s + C_h / 2 $$

 Here, $C_w$ and $C_h$ represent the width and height of the canvas in pixels, respectively.
 These equations allow us to visualize the string's vibrations accurately within the canvas.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).